Msiavashi/development-guides/README.md

 - [HTTP Responses and Standards](./HTTP-RESPONSES.md): Learn about HTTP response formats, including error, success, warning, and informational responses.
 Understand the structure and examples for each response type.

+- [Applied Scrum Methodology](./SCRUM.md): This section provides an overview of the Applied Scrum Methodology, including user story creation, sprint planning, execution, review, and more.
+It outlines the best practices and processes for effective project management using Scrum for small/medium size teams.

 More documentation and resources will be added over time to help you enhance your web application development skills.

 ## Contributing